Ajatt-Tools/learn-now-button/README.md

 This addon adds new buttons to the card browser.
 The `Learn now` button immediately puts selected new cards in the learning queue.
 The `Grade now` button lets you grade selected cards without opening Reviewer.
+The `Reset selected cards` button lets you delete scheduling and learning information from selected cards.

 ![screenshot](https://user-images.githubusercontent.com/69171671/197412891-fcef27e4-49ed-4175-a42d-a50ef2252151.png)